pjakiela/ECON523/exercises/E11-clustering.md

 ### Question 5

 Confirm that, with the sample size you have calculated, you are powered to detect an MDE of 0.25 using your simulation code.
+How many times (out of 1000) do you reject the null hypothesis?

 ### Question 6